friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unreal/sdfs/desert.md

 This function creates an internal instance of an SDF-based desert.
 In order for the object to be visible in the final output, [RaymarchAll](raymarchAll.md) and an arbitrary Lighting Function have to be included.

-For further information of the implementations of SDFs in Unreal Engine refer to [General Information](generalInformation.md).

 ---

 ## The Code